Frequently Asked Questions

 What type of post surgery care is required?

-Depending on the type of eyelid surgery you are having, you may be required to sleep with shields (provided for you) over your eyes for 7 nights to avoid any damage to the suture area while you are sleeping.
-You may also be given a prescription for an antibiotic ointment to be gently put on the suture area for five nights after surgery.
+Depending on the type of eyelid surgery you are having, you may be required to sleep with eye shields (provided for you) for a specific number of nights to avoid accidental disturbance to the suture area while sleeping.
+You may also be given a prescription for an antibiotic ointment to be put on the suture area after surgery.

 Can I drive myself home after surgery?